Coin-Bali/cdp-course/Module 0 - Core Concepts for Developer Support/README.md

 - **Structured Playbooks**: Step-by-step troubleshooting guides for common scenarios
 - **Quick Reference Materials**: Essential information for rapid ticket resolution
 - **Escalation Checklists**: Clear criteria for when and how to escalate to T2
+- **Shared Auth Utilities**: A `utils/cdp_auth.py` helper is provided in the repo root to standardize JWT generation (handling both ECDSA and Ed25519 keys) for all Python exercises.

 ---